Hiroshima marks 80 years since atomic bombing as aging survivors frustrated by growing nuke threat

 “We don't have much time left, while we face greater nuclear threat than ever,” Nihon Hidankyo, a Japanese grassroots organization of survivors that won the Nobel Peace Prize last year for its pursuit of nuclear abolishment, said in a statement.
 “Our biggest challenge now is to change nuclear weapons states that give us cold shoulders even just a little.”

-Representatives from a record 120 countries and regions, including Russia and Belarus, are expected to attend and will observe a minute of silence with the sound of a peace bell at 8:15 a.m., the time when a U.S. B-29 dropped the bomb on the city.
+Representatives from a record 120 countries and regions, including Russia and Belarus, were expected to attend and observe a minute of silence with the sound of a peace bell at 8:15 a.m., the time when a U.S. B-29 dropped the bomb on the city.

-Hiroshima Mayor Kazumi Matsui, Prime Minister Shigeru Ishiba and other officials are expected to address the ceremony.
+Hiroshima Mayor Kazumi Matsui, Prime Minister Shigeru Ishiba and other officials laid flowers at the cenotaph.

-Survivors and their families are expected to start paying tribute to the victims at the peace memorial park around sunrise, hours before the official ceremony.
+Survivors and their families were expected to start paying tribute to the victims at the peace memorial park around sunrise, hours before the official ceremony.

+Kazuo Miyoshi, a 74-year-old retiree, came to pay tribute to his grandfather and two cousins who died in the bombing and prayed that the “mistake” will never be repeated as the cenotaph inscription says.
+He said nuclear threats have escalated so much recently that “I just hope the situation won’t worsen” a setback from the goal to abolish nuclear weapons.
+“We do not need nuclear weapons.”

 Wednesday's anniversary comes at a time that possession of nuclear weapons for deterrence is increasingly supported by the international community, including Japan.